dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### Advanced Security Features for Amazon Cognito

 Amazon announced a number of advanced security features for [Amazon Cognito](https://aws.amazon.com/cognito/) including multifactor authentication, breached password detection, and various anomaly detection features.
 All of these features launched in beta today.
-If you need these features in a production ready capacity today, we at Auth0 also provide [multifactor authentication](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), and [anomaly detection](https://auth0.com/docs/anomaly-detection).
+If you need these features in a production-ready capacity today, we at Auth0 also provide [multifactor authentication](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), and [anomaly detection](https://auth0.com/docs/anomaly-detection).

 ### Amazon GuardDuty

 Keeping your servers secure is important.
-[Amazon GuardDuty](https://aws.amazon.com/blogs/aws/amazon-guardduty-continuous-security-monitoring-threat-detection/) aims to make security a little easier by providing a manged threat detection service that allows your devops team to continuously monitor and protect your AWS accounts and workloads.
+[Amazon GuardDuty](https://aws.amazon.com/blogs/aws/amazon-guardduty-continuous-security-monitoring-threat-detection/) aims to make security a little easier by providing a managed threat detection service that allows your DevOps team to continuously monitor and protect your AWS accounts and workloads.
 The best part?
 It can be enabled with a few simple toggles in the AWS management console.

 That sums up the major announcements from today's keynote.
 I'm sure we missed a couple as they were coming at us one after another.
 Werner Vogels, CTO of AWS, will deliver his two-hour keynote tomorrow and we will be sure to cover all of the announcements that he makes as well.
 As for the sessions I attended today, two really stood out: